 The next steps include establishing new credit and paying your bills.
 When obtaining new credit, stay within your means.
 Only take on debt that you are financially able to pay off responsibly.
 You should also track your credit reports and credit score regularly.

-Contact BLC Law Center to book an appointment with a professional bankruptcy attorney San Diego for you who can guide you in the best way possible.
+Contact BLC Law Center to book an appointment with a professional chapter 7 attorney San Diego for you who can guide you in the best way possible.